omec-project/upf/docs/INSTALL.md

 #### Simulation mode

-UPF-EPC has a simulation mode that enables testing the pipeline on a single machine, without the need for external interfaces.
+UPF has a simulation mode that enables testing the pipeline on a single machine, without the need for external interfaces.

 > Note: This mode does not support multiple workers currently.

 ![ubench-sim](images/ubench-sim.svg)

-To start UPF-EPC in simulation mode:
+To start UPF in simulation mode:

 1. Enable sim mode in configuration files